Wenjia-Lu/league-win-analysis/README.md

 `result`: outcome of a match; '0' indicates defeat, '1' indicates victory

-`gameid`: unique identifier for each game.
+`gameid`: unique identifier for each game

 `side`: either 'Red' or 'Blue', indicating where the team starts the game; we have later numerically encoded this to 0 (Blue) and 1 (Red)